wmpauli/neurosynth/README.md

 * [ply](http://www.dabeaz.com/ply/) (optional, for complex structured queries)
 * scikit-learn (optional, used in some classification functions)

-Assuming you have those packages in working order, the easiest way to install Neurosynth is from the command line with pip:
+Assuming you have those packages in working order, the easiest way to install Neurosynth by cloning this repository then install it from source:

-	> pip install neurosynth

-Alternatively (for the latest dev version), download or clone the package from github, then install it from source:

-	> python setup.py install
+	> python setup.py install --record files.txt

 Depending on your operating system, you may need superuser privileges (prefix the above line with 'sudo').
+Overall, the installation process should only take a couple of minutes.

+In addition to this source code, you will also have to download the data used in the analyses.
+To do so, please follow the instructions in the data repository: https://github.com/wmpauli/neurosynth

+If you want to uninstall this version of neurosynth, simply delete the files listed in files.txt.

 That's it!
 You should now be ready to roll.